 In 2009, several changes were made to Florida law (Chapter 327) that increased recreational boaters' ability to anchor within the state.
 This law also outlined a temporary pilot mooring and anchoring program to allow five localities around Florida to regulate anchoring within their jurisdictions.
+This temporary pilot program will expire on July 1, 2017.

-This bulletin is intended to help boaters and local law enforcement understand Florida's anchoring and mooring laws, and the status of the mooring pilot project.
+This bulletin is intended to help boaters and local law enforcement understand Florida's anchoring and mooring laws, and the status of the pilot mooring project.